How to install ZFS on Qubes OS

 How?

-After a few minutes, you'll have a from-source deployment of ZFS and ZFS-DKMS on your system, such that every new kernel automatically builds and installs its corresponding ZFS module.
+The script will obtain the necessary source code and install the necessary dependencies on your Qubes OS system.
+After a few minutes, you'll have a from-source deployment of ZFS and ZFS-DKMS on your system, such that every kernel upgrade automatically builds and installs its corresponding ZFS module.
 The sources can be found in /usr/src.

 Try ZFS by running sudo zfs.